 Just a couple pictures of more progress.
 We need to tamp the posts in a little more as it dries out a little.
 The support wires for both of the grow beds under this structure are up and tight.
 One of the two grow beds is formed up and will be finished tomorrow.
 Once done we’ve got another 18 tomatoes ready to go in the ground.

 After this project is done we will continue to extend the grow beds to the right for a few other crops that are currently in seedling flats.
 Just like in our grow box for sweet potatoes, there will be a 5 foot border around these grow beds to help control insects and weeds.

 In just a few hours a class of beginners in this Mittleider gardening course were able to transform this bare patch of ground into a bunch of Mittleider grow beds.
 The raised bed allows for proper drainage.
-The edges of the gore bed have a raised ridge to confine water during daily watering.
+The edges of the grow bed have a raised ridge to contain water during daily watering.
 Watering just the grow beds and not the entire garden reduces your water consumption and helps to cut down on weeds.